HaldiH/vtd-attacks/slides.md

 We can restart one of the CPUs in the system, and make it execute arbitrary code from an arbitrary address (limited to `0xVV000`), meaning that if an attacker managed to put a shellcode below the 1MB range, he can execute it, and gain access to the full system memory, e.g. all processes of VMs memory.

-However, it is quite difficult to find meaningful instructions in the physical memory below 1MB, starting at page boundaries.
+However, it is quite difficult to find meaningful instructions in the physical memory below 1MB, starting at page boundaries (aligned to `0x1000`).
 This is a system-software-specific challenge, but not impossible.

 ---